julioaranajr/AWS_CLI_Setup_Labs/README.md

-# AwsCli Setup Labs
+# Aws Cli Setup Labs
-Repository to Setup AWS CLI and Exsercies
+Repository to Setup AWS CLI

 # AWS Lab

 Go to [Cloudreach AWS Vending Machine](https://aws.vending-machine.cloudreach.io/home/welcome) to request a Personal Development Lab.
 This should take a few minutes for the request to be process and receive an email with your access details.